 There are three types of pickled pork that we can find here; Richard's, Savoie's and Tangi.
 Richard's is usually already cut up in odd shapes and sizes, while Savoie's is in strips and Tangi is a solid piece or two large pieces.
 I prefer Tangi because I can cut it up the way I like it, but it's all the same type and flavor of pork.
 If your grocer doesn't carry it you can find Savoie's online here: www.cajungrocer.com/savoies....
 This freezes well so order plenty for your freezer.

-Pickled pork and ham/pork hocks are two completely different things and I never use ham hocks.
+Pickled pork and ham/pork hocks are two completely different things and I NEVER, EVER use ham hocks.